Feminist political theory: Marxist and socialist feminism

 Marxist feminism is a philosophical variant of feminism that incorporates and extends Marxist theory.
 It recognizes that women are oppressed and attributes the oppression to capitalism and the individual ownership of private property.
 Thus they insist that the only way to end the oppression of women and achieve the women's liberation is to overthrow the capitalist system in which they contend much of women's labor is uncompensated.

 Socialist feminism is the result of Marxism meeting radical feminism.
 Socialist feminists consider how sexism and the gendered division of labor of each historical era is determined by the economic system of the time, largely expressed through capitalist and patriarchal relations.
 They believe that women's liberation must be sought in conjunction with the social and economic justice of all people and see the fight to end male supremacy as key to social justice.

 Ecological feminism

-Ecological feminism is branch of feminism that examines the connections between women and nature.
+Ecological feminism is the branch of feminism that examines the connections between women and nature.
 Connections between environment and gender can be made by looking at the gender division of labor and environmental roles rather than an inherent connection with nature.
 The gender division of labor requires a more nurturing and caring role for women, therefore that caring nature places women closer with the environment.

 In the 1970s, the impacts of post-World War II technological development led many women to organize against issues from the toxic pollution of neighborhoods to nuclear weapons testing on indigenous lands.
 This grassroots activism emerging across every continent was both intersectional and cross-cultural in its struggle to protect the conditions for reproduction of Life on Earth.